Uber says rides grew more in early 2017 than in early 2016 despite issues

 Kindle for iOS finally gets the “Send to Kindle” feature, challenging Pocket and Instapaper

-Uber held a press conference on Tuesday to discuss some of its ongoing issue, including what it’s doing to rectify its workplace cultural problems, and the state of its business.
-The press conference, hosted by board member Arianna Huffington and including head of HR Liane Hornsey as well as US & Canada business lead Rachel Holt, as well as Uber head of communications Rachel Whetstone, also saw Uber share some details about the business impact of its string of bad news from early in 2017.
+Uber held a press conference on Tuesday to discuss some of its ongoing issues, including what it’s doing to rectify its workplace cultural problems and the state of its business.
+The press conference, hosted by board member Arianna Huffington and including head of HR Liane Hornsey, US & Canada business lead Rachel Holt and Uber head of communications Rachel Whetstone, also saw Uber share some details about the business impact of its string of bad news from early in 2017.

 Uber said that despite an “incredibly challenging” last two months, the company saw more growth in the first 10 weeks of 2017 than it did during the same period in 2016.
 Holt also shared that Uber saw more rides in the U.S. over the course of last week than it ever has previously, which seems to back up the armchair analyst perspective that Uber’s users aren’t significantly deterred by repeated reports about turmoil and turnover among its executive ranks, or deep cultural issues that include sexist and discriminatory behavior as detailed by former employees.